 Dempsey, previously the champion, had lost his title to Tunney 10 months earlier.

 One of the most popular athletes in history, the crowd-pleasing Dempsey was known for drawing record attendances and this was no different as 77,000 packed Yankee Stadium for this non-title affair.

-Then in Round 7, the fighter dubbed the ‘Manassa Mauler,’ unleashed a barrage of body shots with bad intentions on Sharkey.
-Forgetting boxing’s first and foremost rule, ‘protect yourself at all times,’ Sharkey turned to the referee to complain Dempsey’s punches were low blows.
+Then in Round 7, the fighter dubbed the ‘Manassa Mauler’ unleashed a barrage of body shots with bad intentions on Sharkey.
+Forgetting boxing’s first and foremost rule, ‘protect yourself at all times,’ Sharkey turned to the referee to complain about a Dempsey low blow.

 While Sharkey protested, Dempsey uncorked a thunderous left hook that landed square on Sharkey’s jaw.
 The punch sent Sharkey crumbling to the canvas, still clutching his groin.

 After the bout, when Sharkey’s handlers complained about what had transpired, Sharkey, who would eventually win the title in the years to follow, rebuffed them, insisting, “It’s all in the game.”